TNFR2 Immune Checkpoint Molecule for Drug Development

 TNFR2-Related Signaling Pathways and Function

-TNF recruits TNF receptor-associated factor 2 (TRAF2), TRAF2-associated proteins, and apoptosis-related enzymes like cIAP1/2 to activate TNFR2.
+TNF recruits TNF receptor-associated factor 2 (TRAF2), TRAF2-associated proteins, and apoptosis-related enzymes to activate TNFR2.
 TNFR2 subsequently stimulates NF-B, STAT5, YAP, and other transcription factors through several pathways to promote transcription of its target genes, preventing tumor cell death and stimulating tumor cell growth.
 TNFR2 also participates in numerous alterations in the tumor microenvironment via signal transduction such as JUNK, MLCK, and EGFR2.
 TNFR2 promotes tumor immune escape by virtue of its ability to stimulate various immune suppressive cell types and can act as an oncogene.

 Besides working as a T cell stimulator, increasing the activity and phenotypic stability of tumor-infiltrating regulatory T cells (Tregs), TNFR2 may also have a suppressive or stimulatory effect in the tumor microenvironment by regulating numerous immune cells.